-Do you folks remember Anthony Waller?
+Do you folks remember Anthony “Tony” Waller?
 He’s a youth pastor I discussed about a year ago who got caught with a lot of child pornography on his computer.
 At the time, I considered his story to be yet another entry in the ever-growing list of ways that Christianity is failing its own young people.
-There are some noteworthy updates to the tale that I want to briefly touch on today.
+Today, let me show you some noteworthy updates to the tale.

 A Most Dreadful Addition.